HERE SOME FREQUENTLY ASKED INTERVIEW QUESTIONS ARE POSTED MY KNOWING MANNER

 past for this question.
 If you are a fresher and have been a topper of your college or

-university, you can say that during the interview.
+university, you can say that during the interview. - Are you ambitious?

 You can say that I am very ambitious in the way that I don’t like to get a feeling of